Have you ever felt like you were outshone?

 Anthony’s brother Nick poked his head around the door and smiled slightly.

-“I’ve found one Si!” called Nick down the corridor.
+“I’ve found one Simon!” called Nick down the corridor.

-“What you doing in here Tons?” asked Nick as he helped his younger brother down from the shelf.
+“What you doing in here Anthony?” asked Nick as he helped his younger brother down from the shelf.

 “I wanted to read,” said Anthony simply.